Skip to main content

 • Open Source Initiative - A non-profit organization dedicated to promoting and protecting open source software and communities

-• Major Licenses
+• Major Public Licenses

-• MIT - A permissive free software license originating at the Massachusetts Institute of Technology (MIT) in the late 1980s
+• MIT - A permissive software license originating at the Massachusetts Institute of Technology (MIT) in the late 1980s

 • BSD - A family of permissive free software licenses, imposing minimal restrictions on the use and distribution of covered software